Ritvikshah2000/FoodLogApp/README.md

   Video Demonstrating functionality of application

 ## Requirements & Design Documents:
+1. Preliminary Design - Provides the architectural design and UML class diagram for the application to be developed.
-1. App Mockup - This provides a visualization of what they application prototype would look like.
+2. App Mockup - This provides a visualization of what they application prototype would look like.
 It shows all the pages with its contents.
-2. BRS - The Business Requirements Specification document show's the fictious organization's need for the application.
+3. BRS - The Business Requirements Specification document show's the fictious organization's need for the application.
-3. STRS - The Stakeholders requiremnts specification document describes the activites various users must be able to perform.
+4. STRS - The Stakeholders requiremnts specification document describes the activites various users must be able to perform.
-4. SRS - The Software requirements specification document describes what the software will do and how it is expected to perform.
+5. SRS - The Software requirements specification document describes what the software will do and how it is expected to perform.
-5. SyRS - The system requirements specification document describes the requirements of the larger system.
+6. SyRS - The system requirements specification document describes the requirements of the larger system.

 ## Demonstrated Application Features
 1. The ability to create user accounts and log in to a user account